 Koh Phi Phi’s famous ‘Maya Bay’ is closing for 4 months from 1 June to 30 Sept 2018.
 The Department of National Parks, Wildlife & Plant Conservation have said that the “rest” is necessary because the bay’s fragile ecological system has been severely damaged due to huge numbers of tourist visits.
 Read this article in the Bangkok Post for more information.

-Backpackers go dewy-eyed at the drop dead gorgeous island gem, Koh Phi Phi, with it’s translucent waters, jutting limestone cliffs and perfect white sandy shores.
-There is no doubting it is one of the most beautiful spots in Thailand.
+WHAT THE TRAVEL GUIDES TELL YOU: Backpackers go dewy-eyed at the drop dead gorgeous island gem, Koh Phi Phi, with its translucent waters, jutting limestone cliffs and perfect white sandy shores.
+There is no doubting it is one of the most beautiful islands in Thailand!

 Places to Stay in Koh Phi Phi

 There are heaps of places to stay on Koh Phi Phi, from bungalows on the beach to hotels with pools for those flashpackers amongst us!
 (Don’t expect cheap rates though!)

 As there aren’t any roads, just sandy paths, the minute you get off the ferry you’ll be received by a whole heap of people offering to carry your bags in a man-powered trailer and encouraging you to stay at their guesthouse.